microsoft/vscode-dev-containers/README.md

 4. If this fails, click "Open folder locally" in the dialog that appears and go to step 2
 6. If it opens succesfully but you don't like the contents, edit the contents from within the container and run the **Remote: Rebuild Container** command to make changes.

-Note that if you make major changes, Docker may occasionally not pick up your changes.
-In this case you'll want to delete the existing container and image, open the folder locally, and go to step 2 above.
-You can install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) locally (when not in a container) to make this easy.
-While you can use the Docker from inside a container by forwarding the Docker unix socket and installing the CLI in the container (see [Docker-in-Docker](containers/docker-in-docker)), you'll likely be removing the container you are actually using so this approach is not reccomended in this case.
+Note that if you make major changes, Docker may occasionally not pick up your edits.
+If this happens, you can delete the existing container and image, open the folder locally, and go to step 2 above.
+Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) locally (when not in a container) to make this easy.
+While you can use Docker from inside a container by forwarding the Docker unix socket and installing the CLI in the container (see [Docker-in-Docker](containers/docker-in-docker)), you'll likely be removing the container you are actually using so this approach will not work well in this case.

-Finally, after you get your container up and running, you can add test assets to help you verify the extension as long as they are included in the `.vscodeignore` folder.
-By convention, most definitions are using a  `test-project` folder.
+Finally, after you get your container up and running, you can test it by adding test assets into the definition folder as long as they are referenced in the `.vscodeignore` file in [glob](https://facelessuser.github.io/wcmatch/glob/) form.
+By convention, most definitions place test assets in a `test-project` folder.

 ### License